Georgia Chamber of Commerce

 The Georgia Chamber of Commerce is a statewide business organization headquartered in Atlanta, Georgia.
-Its primary focus involves economic development promotion alongside business advocacy initiatives.
-The Chamber represents businesses of different sizes by participating in policy debates where it evaluates potential business development risks from proposed legislation.
+It engages in policy advocacy and economic development initiatives on behalf of businesses operating in Georgia.

 History

-The Georgia Manufacturing Association started its operations in 1915 to represent manufacturing businesses throughout Georgia.
-The organization changed its name to Associated Industries of Georgia in 1939 to reflect its expanded focus on multiple industries in the state.
-It was known as the Georgia Business and Industry Association from 1968 until 1983, when it changed its name to the Business Council of Georgia.
-The Georgia Chamber of Commerce adopted its current official name in 1992.
+The chamber of commerce was founded as the Georgia Manufacturing Association in 1915.
+It was renamed to the Associated Industries of Georgia in 1939, the Georgia Business and Industry Association in 1968, the Business Council of Georgia in 1983, and its current name in 1992.

-Throughout its history, the Chamber has formed partnerships with various organizations, including Leadership Georgia (1971), the Georgia Self-Insurers Association (1975), the Georgia Partnership for Excellence in Education (1990), the Georgia Employers' Association (2003), the Council on Alcohol and Drugs/Drugs Don’t Work (2004), and the Tourism Development Alliance of Georgia (2004).
+Throughout its history, the chamber has formed partnerships with various organizations, including Leadership Georgia in 1971, the Georgia Self-Insurers Association in 1975, the Georgia Partnership for Excellence in Education in 1990, the Georgia Employers' Association in 2003, the Council on Alcohol and Drugs' "Drugs Don't Work" program in 2004, and the Tourism Development Alliance of Georgia, also in 2004.
 These partnerships cover areas such as workforce development, employer services, education, and tourism.

-Chris Clark began his role as President and CEO of the Chamber in 2010 and continues to lead the organization.
+Chris Clark has served as the Georgia Chamber's President and CEO since 2010.

-The Chamber employs approximately 30 staff members who work in departments including operations, member services, government affairs, public policy, and communications.
-It also works with volunteers from Georgia businesses who serve on its board of directors, government affairs council, and policy committees.
+The Chamber employs approximately 47 staff members who work in departments including operations, member services, government affairs, public policy, and communications.
+It also works with volunteers from Georgia businesses who serve on its board of directors, the government affairs council, and policy committees.

-State chamber vs. local chamber

-The Georgia Chamber is unique in the sense that each of the organization's activities is designed for business advocacy purposes – including direct lobbying efforts, membership events, the Georgia Business Action Network (GBAN), and others.
-Local chambers, on the other hand, tend to focus on economic development and tourism projects.
-The Georgia Chamber is not a competitor to the local chambers in the state – rather it is seen as a complement to networking and economic development programs offered at the local level.

 Lobbying efforts

-The Georgia Chamber of Commerce maintains an in-house team of lobbyists.
-They promote legislation favorable to Georgia businesses and lobby against bills considered detrimental to business interests.